dellixx/TransERR/README.md

 <p align="center">
-The code of TransERR (Under review)
+The code of TransERR accepted by the <strong>LREC-COLING 2024</strong>.
 </p>